levnikmyskin/cospend_frontend/README.md

         ),
     // ...
    ```
-  3. you should good to go
+  3. you should be good to go